wbudic/LifeLog/Current Development Check List.md

 ## Bugs

 ### v.
 1.7 Encountered/Fixed
+* Bug 14 Subpages pages links to main, restart main page session counter, making main page fully usable.
+    * Not really a bug.
+These pages simply need to inherit the counter, and jump user to login screen if expired.
+    * Possible workaround is to allow only subpage display for an pre established amount of time, before login user off.
 * &#10004; Bug 13 - Migrated old data, linking to wrong id, db fix in config page seems to fix this.
 * &#10004; Bug 12 - Invalid login only shows db error.